Anti-austerity movement in Greece: May

 Demonstrations continued for a third consecutive day on 27 May.
 Thousands of people gathered in front of the Greek parliament, again in heavy downpour, joined by the "I'm Not Paying" movement.
-As a means of protesting, people wearing white masks formed a human shield around the Tomb of the Unknown Soldier, in Syntagma Square.The demonstrations continued peacefully, and when one protester shouted a slogan against the police, he was heavily condemned by other demonstrators.
+As a means of protesting, people wearing white masks formed a human shield around the Tomb of the Unknown Soldier, in Syntagma Square.
 On 27 May, the proceedings of the first people's assembly on Syntagma Square were published by the Real Democracy Now! movement.
 Among them: